opendatacube/governance/people.md

 ## New Steering Council Members

 When a new member joins the steering council, the following things are done:
-- Announce the new member on the Jupyter mailing list
+- Announce the new member on the Open Data Cube mailing list
-- Make the new member an org owner for IPython and Jupyter Github organizations
+- Make the new member an org owner for IPython and Open Data Cube Github organizations
-- Add the new member to the list in the governance repo, and if appropriate, add their affiliation to the institutional partner list (https://github.com/jupyter/governance/blob/master/people.md)
+- Add the new member to the list in the governance repo, and if appropriate, add their affiliation to the institutional partner list (https://github.com/Open Data Cube/governance/blob/master/people.md)
-- Add the new member to the list of steering council members on the website (https://github.com/jupyter/jupyter.github.io/blob/master/about.html)
+- Add the new member to the list of steering council members on the website (https://github.com/Open Data Cube/Open Data Cube.github.io/blob/master/about.html)